tchoi8/teachingasart/assignments/6_finals_documentation/ruta_documentation.md

 *Additional takeaways:*

-  - Adults have more previous experiences and context, so answers are more philosophical
+  - Adults have more previous experiences and context, so their answers are more philosophical

   - Big, more open-ended questions work well as prompts to make adults ask even more questions